magomimmo/modern-cljs/doc/tutorial-20.md

 19 directories, 15 files
 ```

-There is still some work to do, but we can now edit again the
+There is still some work to do, but we can begin to edit again the
 `project.clj` for updating its content to new directories layout.

 ```clj